The Amazing Race 24

 The Amazing Race 24 (also known as The Amazing Race: All-Stars) is the twenty-fourth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, ten teams returning from previous editions and a composite team with two members that competed on separate seasons, competing in a race around the world to win US$1,000,000.
 This season visited three continents and nine countries and traveled over 23000 mi during twelve legs.
 Starting in Santa Clarita, California, racers traveled through China, Malaysia, Sri Lanka, Italy, Switzerland, Spain, England, and Wales before returning to the United States and finishing in Las Vegas.
 Elements of the show that returned for this season include the starting line task.
-The season premiered on CBS on February 23, 2014, and the season finale aired on May 18, 2014.
+The season premiered on CBS on February 23, 2014, and concluded on May 18, 2014.

 Father and son Dave and Connor O'Leary from The Amazing Race 22 were the winners of this season, while country singers Caroline Cutbirth and Jennifer Wayne from The Amazing Race 22 finished in second place, and Big Brother newlyweds Brendon Villegas and Rachel Reilly from The Amazing Race 20 finished in third place.